codatio/codat-docs/docs/auth-flow/authorize-embedded-link.md

 Use the `colors` property of the `theme` option to set the hex value for the `primary` color for buttons, links, and loading animations.

+### Additional consent journey

+If you want your user to agree to additional uses of their data after they have connected a platform, set the `enableAdditionalConsent` option to `true`.
+This will display an extra consent journey to the customers on their subsequent visits to the Link flow.
+Next, use [custom text](/auth-flow/authorize-embedded-link#custom-text) to manage the content displayed to them during this journey.

+By default, this option is set to `false`.

 ### Source types

 The `sourceTypes` option controls the source types the user can connect via the Link flow.
 Use the `accounting`, `banking`, `commerce`, and `businessDocuments` properties to indicate the desired source type.
 If you want a source type to be displayed, you must also provide its following properties:
 - `optional`: when set to `true`, the user can complete the flow without connecting an integration of the specified type or uploading relevant files.
 - `enableIntegrations`: when set to `true`, it enables the user to connect to an integration of the specified type.
 - `enableFileUpload`: when set to `true`, it allows the user to upload relevant documents.
 You must also enable the relevant file upload integrations in [Other integrations](https://app.codat.io/settings/integrations/other).

+Optionally, you can use the `allowedIntegrations` property to control the list of platforms displayed to the user during the authorization journey.
+Add the relevant [accounting](/integrations/accounting/overview#platform-keys), [banking](/integrations/banking/overview#platform-keys) or [commerce](/integrations/commerce/overview#platform-keys) platform keys to this array.

 ### Custom text